oluwadamilareoyeniyi8/PowerBI-dashboard-project/README.md

-# PowerBI-dashboard-project
+# Portfolio Projects
-Cleaning sales data and building an interactive dashboard using Power BI
+Cleaning sales data and building an interactive dashboard using Powerbi and Mirosoft excel